An LP-based, Strongly-Polynomial 2-Approximation Algorithm for Sparse Wasserstein Barycenters: Preliminaries

 \end{corollary}

-Further, for any barycenter $\bar P$ it is possible to show the existence of a {\em non-mass splitting optimal transport} from $\bar P$ to the $P_1,\dots,P_N$; see Theorem $1$ in \cite{abm-16}, Theorem $18$ in \cite{m-16}.
-This means that for all $x_j\in \supp(\bar P)$ with mass $d_j$ and for each $i\in \{1,\dots,N\}$, there is exactly one $k$ with $y_{ijk}=d_j$ for the corresponding variables in linear program (\ref{measureLP}), while $y_{ijk'}=0$ for all $k'\neq k$.
-So each support point of a barycenter only transports mass to exactly one support point in each measure.
-In this case, we say that a support point does not split mass or that a support point is {\em non-mass splitting}.
+Further, for any exact barycenter $\bar P$ there exists a {\em non-mass splitting optimal transport} from $\bar P$ to the $P_1,\dots,P_N$ \citep{abm-16,m-16}.
+This means that for all $x_j\in \supp(\bar P)$ with mass $d_j$ and for each $i$, there is exactly one $k$ with $y_{ijk}=d_j$, while $y_{ijk'}=0$ for all $k'\neq k$.
+Each support point of a barycenter only transports mass to exactly one support point in each measure.
+In this case, we say that a support point {\em does not split mass} or that a support point is {\em non-mass splitting}.

-In fact, {\em any} optimal transport for a discrete barycenter $\bar P$ is non-mass splitting.
-While this has not been stated explicitly in \cite{abm-16}, it is not hard to prove: Recall that the (weighted) centroid $c$ of a set of points is the unique minimizer of a functional that measures the (weighted) summed-up squared Euclidean distances of a single point to all points in the set.
-This can be seen by which is minimal for $s^Ts=0$, so $s=0$.
+In fact, {\em any } optimal transport from a discrete barycenter $\bar P$ to the corresponding set of measures is non-mass splitting.
+While this has not been stated explicitly in \citep{abm-16}, it is not hard to prove: recall that the (weighted) centroid $c$ of a set of points $x_1,\dots,x_n$ is the unique minimizer of a functional that measures the (weighted) summed-up squared Euclidean distances of a single point to all points in the set.
+This can be seen through a simple transformation which is minimal for $s^Ts=0$, so $s=0$.
 If there was a barycenter support point splitting mass, it could be split into two (or more) centroids of support points in the measures of the same total mass, and the cost of transport would be strictly lower.

-The existence of a non-mass splitting (optimal) transport is crucial in many applications, such as the design of deformable templates \cite{bll-11,jzd-98,ty-05}.
-For example, in metal shaping, sheets of metal have to be pressed into a collection of different shapes.
-Each of these shapes is modeled as a measure.
-A `mean deformation' (barycenter) is a best shape for the initial sheet of metal with respect to the energy required to mold (transport) it into all required shapes.
-Only because of the existence of a non-mass splitting transport, the mean deformation can indeed be transformed into each shape through only bending and stretching.
-See \cite{bll-11} for more details on these applications.
+We formally state this observation.